test

 Overall, Fabric is simpler to use and manage, has better low code ETL/ELT tools, more prebuilt data connectors, and a much better data viz product.
 However, Databricks is multi-cloud, has more powerful tools for working with big data, and has a more comprehensive toolset for data science (ML/AI/LLMs).
 The best solution for your business ultimately depends on your use cases and requirements.

-Schedule a call with Pioneer’s Data Analytics practice to discuss how your business can effectively utilize Microsoft Fabric and/or Databricks to meet your data needs.
+Schedule a call with Max Mershon, Principial Consultant in Data & Analytics at Pioneer, to discuss how your business can effectively utilize Microsoft Fabric and/or Databricks to meet your data needs.